 Step 12.
 Verify that everything is okay as mentioned above.
 When satisfied, click the Start button on Odin now to start flashing the firmware on your device.

-Wait till installation is finished, after which your device will reboot automatically.
+Wait till the installation is finished, after which your device will reboot automatically.
 You’ll get PASS message as shown below upon successful installation from Odin.

 Some errors you may run into, and with respective solution.